aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2021/21-2/_index.md

 ## Words Cloud Changes

-- Added method to remove all comments inside document
+- Added a method to remove all comments inside a document
 - Added `AllowEmbeddingPostScriptFonts` option

 ## PDF to Word conversion improvements

 - Optimized processing of large PDF images (reduced time and peak memory usage)
-- Removed requirement for a few PDF markers (some PDF producers don’t follow the spec)
+- Removed requirements for a few PDF markers (some PDF producers don’t follow the specification)
 - Fixed decoding of child resources inside page resource dictionaries
 - Corrected an issue with images been lost if a PDF page size is too large (added downscaling to the allowed MS Word limits)
 - Improved image comparison in `ColontitleDetector` logic to avoid getting wrong images in header/footer areas
 - Added protection against duplicate values that embedded CFF fonts might have on rare occasions
 - Fixed two issues in header/footer detection related to element positioning
-- Finished rework of footnote processing logic to support RTL text properly
+- Finished rework of footnote processing logic to support RTL text
 - Corrected alignment of text lines that have both RTL and LTR words

 ## All changes